 Retirement is actually a big life trade of money in exchange for time.
-And the research indicates that retirement generally results in happiness (except when it triggers depression due to losing purpose and vitality).
+And, the research indicates that retirement almost always results in happiness (except when it triggers depression due to losing purpose and vitality).

 The ambiguity effect reflects a tendency to avoid decisions or options where unknown information makes it hard to predict an outcome.

 Examples: When planning your retirement, you need to “know” how long you will live, future inflation rates, investment returns and other factors that are actually unknowable.
-Not being able to “know” this information can make planning feel ambiguous and impossible, and many people just avoid it altogether.
+Not being able to “know” this information can make planning feel ambiguous and impossible and many many people just avoid it altogether.

 For retirement investments, you might want to tailor your asset allocation strategy to your needs and wants — investing money for needs in conservative vehicles and money for wants more aggressively.

-In their book “Decisive: How to Make Better Choices in Life and Work,” Chip and Dan Heath argue that there are four villains of good decision making:
+In their book, “Decisive, How to Make Better Choices in Life and Work,” Chip and Dan Heath argue that there are four villains to good decision-making:

 - Narrow framing (not considering enough options)